-The OCtech Library's goal is to provide resources, services, and information in support of the personal, academic, and professional goals of students, faculty, and staff at OCtech.
-The Library's resources are accessible both on and off campus, through OCtech's website and D2L.
-Library resources include electronic databases, print and electronic books, DVDs, PASCAL Delivers, magazines, journals and newspapers, workshops, study space, computers and streaming content.
+The OCtech Library aims to provide resources, services, and information to support the personal, academic, and professional goals of students, faculty, and staff at OCtech.

+The library's resources are accessible both on and off campus through OCtech's website and D2L.
+Library resources include electronic databases, print and electronic books, DVDs, PASCAL Delivers, magazines, journals and newspapers, workshops, study space, computers, and streaming content.